Monday, March 27, 2023

 Can’t totally let the girls run free?
 Sometimes wearing a bra is unavoidable.
 Give these sustainable bras a try.

 A leader in sustainable fashion since 1991, People Tree uses eco-friendly materials, including those that are Fair Trade certified.
-It doesn’t just source quality materials, though–they’re working in compliance with the Small Producers Organizations Code of Conduct in an effort to support artisans and textile growers alike.
+It doesn’t just source quality materials, though.
+The company is working in compliance with the Small Producers Organizations Code of Conduct in an effort to support artisans and textile growers alike.
 The first company to be awarded the World Fair Trade Organisation product label, People Tree is guided by principles of fair trade, fair wages, good working conditions, transparency, environmental best practices, and gender equality.

 cosabella bra